kmhofmann/selene/docs/rationale.md

 #### GIL - unmaintained (until recently) & Boost dependencies

-Other C++ image representation libraries include GIL, available either [from Adobe](https://stlab.adobe.com/gil/) or as part of [Boost](https://www.boost.org/).
+Another quite interesting C++ image representation library is GIL, available either [from Adobe](https://stlab.adobe.com/gil/) or as part of [Boost](https://www.boost.org/).

 GIL is quite well designed and shares many of its design goals with **Selene**.